happybono/SonataSmooth/README.md

 ### 12. CSV Export Functionality
 #### How it works
 When the user selects the CSV export option and clicks Export, the application :

 - Reads the initial dataset and selected smoothing parameters.
 - Applies all enabled filters (Rectangular, Binomial Average, Weighted Median, Gaussian, Savitzky-Golay).
 - Splits the output into multiple CSV files if the dataset exceeds Excel's row limit.
 - Writes metadata, parameters, and results to each file in a structured format.
+- When output is split, files are named using the pattern : {baseName}_Part{X}.csv.
+- The SaveFileDialog defaults the file name to the dataset title : "{DatasetTitle}.csv"

+All enabled filter outputs are computed in a single ApplySmoothing pass (no per-filter recomputation), then written to the file / worksheet.

 #### Principle
 - **Modular Export** : Each filter result is stored in a separate column.